-- Safe working practice the design of a graphical safety wall poster. - The design and manufacture of a felt bag/purse with appliquéd/embellished decoration involving surface design and use of hand and machine sewing techniques/embroidery stitches. - The design and manufacture of a plywood hanging decoration involving hand sawing and surface decoration techniques. - The design and manufacture of a model slipper or shoe from a card net decorated with textiles and embellishments.
+- Safe working practice the design of a graphical safety wall poster. - The design and manufacture of a cushion with appliquéd/embellished decoration involving surface design and use of hand and/or machine sewing techniques/ embroidery stitches. - The design and manufacture of a sleep mask involving hand/machine sewing and surface decoration techniques. - The design and manufacture of a model slipper or shoe from a card net decorated with textiles and embellishments.